MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

 1. Add the **Open a new form to create a record** action that opens a task record, with the following parameters:
      - **Entity logical name**:`task`
 1. Add the **Save the record** action.
-1. Add the **Update an existing record** that populates the new task record with record id and logical name from the dynamics content (obtained after the save record action) and the regarding object based on values from the anchor tab, with the following attributes:
+1. Add the **Update an existing record** that populates the new task record with record ID and logical name from the dynamics content (obtained after the save record action) and the regarding object based on values from the anchor tab, with the following attributes:
    - **Entity record ID**: `Entity record ID`
    - **Entity logical name**: `Entity logical name`
    - **Attribute Name**: regardingobjectid_incident@odata.bind